cdpierse/transformers-interpret/README.md

  ('EOS_TOKEN', 0.4822169265102293)]
 ```

-Positive numbers indicate a word contributes positively towards the predicted class, negative numbers indicate the opposite.
+Positive attribution numbers indicate a word contributes positively towards the predicted class, negative numbers indicate a word contributes negatively towards the predicted class.
 Here we can see that **I love you** gets the most attention.

 In case you want to know what the predicted class actually is: